-Big Bend Station
+Big Bend Station 1-3

-Polk Station 1-2
+Polk Station 1

-and could lead to higher rail rates.
-This would work to the ultimate detriment of Tampa Electric and its customers.
+ultimate detriment of Tampa Electric and its customers.
 Accordingly, disclosure of this information "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
 Stat.

-(16) These columns contained information the disclosure of TECO Bulk Terminal Κ Transfer Facility which "would impair the efforts of Tampa Electric to contract Big Bend Station (1) 1-9 for goods or services on favorable terms."
-Section TECO Bulk Terminal Transfer Facility 366.093(3)(d), Fla.
+TECO United Κ (16) These columns contained information the disclosure of Maritime Group Big Bend Station (1) which "would impair the efforts of Tampa Electric to contract 1-14 for goods or services on favorable terms."
+Section TECO United Maritime Group 366.093(3)(d), Fla.
 Stat.
-Each of these columns provides Polk Station (1) specific information on segmented transportation costs which 1 are the primary objects of this request.
-Additional Big Bend Station 1 justification appears in Exhibit "A" and in paragraph (1) of the Polk Station rationale for confidentiality for Column G on 423-2 (Electro-1-2 Coal Transfer Facility - Big Bend Station).
+Each of these columns provides Transfer Facility Polk Station (1) specific information on segmented transportation costs which 1 are the primary objects of this request.
+Additional Big Bend Station justification appears in Exhibit "A" and in paragraph (1) of the 1-3 rationale for confidentiality for Column G on 423-2 (Electro-Polk Station 1 Coal Transfer Facility - Big Bend Station).